nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ![User Interface](images/UiLabelled.png)

 1. **Menu Bar**: Contains links and keyboard shortcuts for navigating to other UI components.
-2. **Profile Window**: Opens the Profile Window, where users can see the details they have entered during profile set up.
+2. **Profile Window**: Opens the Profile Window, where you can see your profile details entered during set up.
-3. **Events Icon**: Switches to the events tab.
+3. **Events Icon**: Switches to the Events tab.
-4. **Command Box**: A text field for users to enter their commands and view previous commands command-line style.
+4. **Command Box**: A text field to enter their commands and view previous commands command-line style.
 5. **Result Box**: Displays the results of commands entered into the Command Box.
 6. **Tab Switcher**: Shows all tabs, highlights the current tab, and switches between tabs by clicking or keyboard shortcuts.
 7. **Contact List**: Shows all contacts in a scrollable list.